logzio/fluentd-docker-logs/README.md

 Spin up your Docker containers if you haven’t done so already.
 Give your logs a few minutes to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana).

 ### Change log
+To see all avilable tags refer to this projects repo on [Docker hub](https://hub.docker.com/r/logzio/fluentd-docker-logs/tags?page=1&ordering=last_updated)
 - 1.0.0:
   - collect and sends container logs
   - Proxy support
   - Expose fluentd metrics on port 5001/metrics